 A lot of consultants might suggest you dive right in with a free trial, but at ZBrains we start by having one of our Zoho experts to analyze your company and determine the strengths and weaknesses with a comprehensive business process analysis (BPA).
 Our process ensures a successful implementation that allows you use the software to your advantage.
 The result is that your organization enjoys all of the functionality and benefits of the Zoho system.

-In summary, if you need help setting up your integration – for example, mapping custom fields, migrating legacy data, workflow rules, or extra training sessions, we offer our services to you.
+In summary, if you need help migrating or setting up your integration – for example, mapping custom fields, migrating legacy data, workflow rules, or extra training sessions, we offer our services to you.
 Give us a call, or use the button below to write to us about your needs!